20lives/dmote/doc/options-main.md

 Error on the negative components of stems on keycaps, such as the cross on an MX-compatible cap.

+### Section `bottom-plate`

+DFM for bottom plates.

+#### Parameter `fastener-plate-offset`

+A vertical offset in mm for the placement of screw holes in bottom plates.
+Without a slight negative offset, slicers will tend to make the holes too wide for screw heads to grip the plate securely.

+Notice this will not affect how screw holes are cut into the case.

 ## Section `mask`

 A box limits the entire shape, cutting off any projecting by-products of the algorithms.
 By resizing and moving this box, you can select a subsection for printing.
 You might want this while you are printing prototypes for a new style of switch, MCU support etc.